Technical and Vocational Education and Training (TVET)

-Developing countries need support with vocational training.
+Developing countries need support with technical and vocational education and training.
 After all, countries need a well-trained workforce to be competitive.

-Vocational training is a central pillar of sustainable and viable economic development.
+Technical and Vocational Education and Training (TVET) is a central pillar of sustainable and viable economic development.
 It contributes to the achievement of all 17 Sustainable Development Goals (SDGs) and thus promotes a lifestyle that is economically, socially and ecologically sustainable.
-SDGs 4, 5 and 8, in particular, highlight the importance of vocational training and employment for sustainable development: SDG 4 demands that inclusive and equitable quality education and lifelong learning opportunities be available to all.
-In particular, it calls for better promotion of access to technical and vocational training and better promotion of the employability of young people and adults.
+SDGs 4, 5 and 8, in particular, highlight the importance of TVET and employment for sustainable development: SDG 4 demands that inclusive and equitable quality education and lifelong learning opportunities be available to all.
+In particular, it calls for better promotion of access to TVET and better promotion of the employability of young people and adults.
 SDG 5 addresses gender equality with regard to access to training for women and men.
 SDG 8 includes the specific target of substantially reducing by 2020 the proportion of young people who are not in employment, education or training.

-In line with the objectives of the German Government and on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), GIZ supports its partner countries in developing and implementing strategies and policies for vocational training.
+In line with the objectives of the German Government and on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), GIZ supports its partner countries in developing and implementing strategies and policies for TVET.
 GIZ gears its activities to the needs of the labour market and society.
 An important aspect in this regard is the close cooperation between the state, civil society and (formally organised) businesses.
-Moreover, quality vocational training with practical relevance can only be provided by well-trained teachers and trainers.
+Moreover, quality TVET with practical relevance can only be provided by well-trained teachers and trainers.
 Particular emphasis is placed on the equal participation of girls and women.